 The Library contains 10-e-Tutorials covering the 10

-of 357 charts and graphs with relevant narratives plus "lessons
+of 357 charts and graphs with relevant case study narratives plus "lessons

 delivered via Internet in both .pdf and .ppt downloads